For daily wit & wisdom, sign up for the Almanac newsletter.

 The cinnamon is either sold like this, ground, or the lesser quality is turned into pieces.
-All of the varieties mentioned look quite similar with the same roll-like quill.
+All of the varieties mentioned look pretty similar with the same roll-like quill.
 However, upon closer feel and taste, their differences begin to emerge.

 Where Does Cinnamon Come From

 Ceylon is grown mainly in Sri Lanka and is commonly found in kitchens throughout Mexico, India, South Asia, and Latin America.
 The quills of Ceylon differ from that of the other varieties.
-Ceylon bark is brittle and therefore easily broken.
+Ceylon bark is brittle and, therefore, easily broken.

 Cassia is known for its hard, thick, dark-red scroll or quill.
-The most common Cinnamomum cassia (C. aromaticum) originates from China is simply referenced as “Cassia.”
+The most common Cinnamomum cassia (C. aromaticum) originates from China and is referenced as “Cassia.”
 The second variety, “Korintje” (C. burmannii) originates from Indonesia.
 Both have a subtle sweetness and fragrance to them.

 5 Health Benefits of Cinnamon

-- Cinnamon has long been studied for its effects on helping to lower blood sugar levels by managing the amount of glucose that enters the bloodstream.
+Cinnamon has long been studied for its effects on helping to lower blood sugar levels by managing the amount of glucose that enters the bloodstream.
 Studies show cinnamon helps lower fasting blood sugar levels in diabetics.

-- Cinnamon’s scent is from the essential oils in the bark, called cinnamaldehyde, which has antiviral and antibacterial properties to protect your health.
+Cinnamon’s scent is from the essential oils in the bark, called cinnamaldehyde, which has antiviral and antibacterial properties to protect your health.

-- Cinnamon is also a natural way to deter pests in the home or garden, especially ants who wander into your house.
+Cinnamon is also a natural way to deter pests in the home or garden, especially ants who wander into your house.
 Sprinkle the spice on any paths leading into your home (or greenhouse).
 Also, if you have a sandbox, mixing in cinnamon will keep ants away.

-- Finally, cinnamon’s anti-fungal powers are helpful when starting new seeds and growing seedlings.
+Finally, cinnamon’s anti-fungal powers are helpful when starting new seeds and growing seedlings.
 Mix with water in a spray bottle to spray the potting soil and plant stems where they meet the soil.
 It will keep mushrooms and any fungus away to avoid damping off disease.

 Ways to Add Cinnamon to Your Daily Diet

-- Coffee: We often enjoy adding a small Ceylon quill to the coffee grounds to infuse a hint of the sweet, fragrant cinnamon flavor.
+Coffee: We often enjoy adding a small Ceylon quill to the coffee grounds to infuse a hint of the sweet, fragrant cinnamon flavor.

-- Savory dishes: In India and Asia, it is much more common to use cinnamon in savory dishes than we do here.
+Savory dishes: In India and Asia, it is much more common to use cinnamon in savory dishes than we do here.
 Try adding a cinnamon quill to your next stew or broth.
 Or, try Mother’s Lemon-Baked Chicken.

 Tomato sauce: A modest amount of cinnamon in tomato sauce can be an excellent addition; this is a classic Greek style.

-- Give some zip to a standard batch of brownies with the addition of a 2 to 3 tablespoons of cinnamon, 1 to 2 teaspoons of chili powder, and a dash (or more) of cayenne.
+Give some zip to a standard batch of brownies with the addition of a 2 to 3 tablespoons of cinnamon, 1 to 2 teaspoons of chili powder, and a dash (or more) of cayenne.

 Of course, baked goods such as cinnamon rolls let cinnamon be the star of the show!
 Here are some recipes from our archives: